 Overall Apple Silicon range

-However, you really should be considering it a six discrete ranges, since there are chip options available for each three models.
+However, you really should be considering them as seven discrete ranges since there are chip options available for many models.
 It's best to consider each chip option as a "standard" or "high performance" variant of each model, with more performance fetching higher prices.

 These can be easy to spot based on the name of the chip being used, at least for the Mac mini and Mac Studio lines.
-The Mac mini has M2 and M2 Pro varieties, while the Mac Studio has M1 Max and M1 Ultra options.
+The Mac mini has M2 and M2 Pro varieties, while the Mac Studio has M2 Max and M2 Ultra options.

-For the 24-inch iMac, it uses the M1 chip, but offered with either a 7-core GPU or an 8-core GPU.
+For the 24-inch iMac, it uses the M1 chip, but it is offered with either a 7-core GPU or an 8-core GPU.
 It's a more granular version of the same principle.

 In the interests of categorizing the type of purchases, we are splitting the collection down into two broad ranges, namely below $2,000 and above $2,000.
 That seems to be enough of a milestone in performance for the purposes of this article.

 Storage and memory upgrades